What is supporting information?

 Authors should use our Supporting Information template, available in Microsoft Word and LaTeX on our checklists and templates.
 Supporting information files should be submitted to AGU using the GEMS system at the time of manuscript submission.
 Please upload the final PDF, not the original source version (Word or LaTeX), when submitting your template file (PDF sample of a completed template).

 The Supporting Information template should be used for text, captions, and figures which are converted to a PDF file in GEMS.
-Other related files should be uploaded separately, but they should be referred to in the table of contents, and their captions should be included at the end of the template file.
-Movies, animations, calculation worksheets, and three-dimensional models must be uploaded separately, but referred to in the table of contents, and captions added to the template file.
+Other related files (such as movies, animations, calculation worksheets, and three-dimensional models) must be uploaded separately, but referred to in the table of contents, and captions added to the template file.

 If you are unable to upload your files to GEMS, email the journal editorial office for advice and/or FTP instructions.